-Assessment plays a pivotal role in the future of higher education, as institutions constantly seek ways to improve the student experience, boost enrollment and retention, and prepare students for successful careers.
-In many ways, assessment has a more profound effect on student learning than teaching.
+Assessment plays a pivotal role in the future of higher education as institutions constantly seek ways to improve the student experience, boost enrollment and retention, and prepare students for successful careers.

 In simple terms, assessment in higher education measures what students know and what they can do.
 Educators and administrators gather information to better understand how students learn and discover strengths and weaknesses, not just in students but also in curricula and teaching methods.